ordinalpunks/ordinalpunks.sandbox/README.md

 Generate spritesheet image & (meta)dataset for easy (re)use
-that incl. all archetypes and accessories used in 100 ordinal punks collections
+that incl. all archetypes and accessories used in 100 ordinal punks collection

 ![](i/spritesheet.png)